hylu-dev/hylu-blog/content/posts/ai/intro-to-deep-learning/index.md

 ### Tokenization

 A strategy to deal with complex sentences is to break it up into smaller chunks.
-Most often this simply by splitting the word by whitespace (1 word 1 token).
+Most often this simply by splitting the word by whitespace.
 You may also decide to drop any punctuation to simplify the problem at the cost of some understanding.

+### Text Preprocessing

+Raw text often contains loads of unnecessary words, punctuations, grammar, and *word variations* that can make it harder to discern between words and phrases as well as being computationally expensive.
+To remedy this, before we enter any machine learning, we do some preprocessing on the text to help simplify our task.

+Some common processing includes removing *stop word*, which are common words that don't add much meaning to a text ("the", "this", "and").
+We can do lemmatization do reduce variations of words to their root ("finally", "final") so we can better compare them.
+You can find some prebuilt text preprocessors among ML libraries that do more or less depending on what you're looking for.

 ### Integer Encoding vs Word Embeddings